-Bukhtiyarova & Round 1996 Category: Monoraphid
+Bukhtiyarova and Round 1996 Category: Monoraphid

 TYPE SPECIES: Psammothidium marginulatum (Grunow) Bukhtiyarova and Round